Green Business - Outreach & Education

 • There are several ways businesses can separate organic waste from their garbage, such as:

-• For more information on the 2022 Organics Management Law, House Bill 2301, or how to separate organic waste from commercial garbage, email the Department of Ecology at organics@ecy.wa.gov or call 509-960-1290.
+• For more information on the 2022 Organics Management Law, House Bill 2301, ororganicwaste1 how to separate organic waste from commercial garbage, email the Department of Ecology at organics@ecy.wa.gov or call 509-960-1290.

 Contact